victor-m-p/mdwikiNLP/classroom1.md

 ## Anaconda
 We will be using the Anaconda Distribution for python.
-If you haven’t Installed it you can install it using their website.
+If you haven’t Installed it you can install it using their [website](https://docs.anaconda.com/anaconda/install)).
 If you have it installed it be sure to update it using the command:

 `conda update conda`

-If you feel a bit experimental I would personally recommend using homebrew to install anaconda for MacOS users.
+If you feel a bit experimental I would personally recommend using [homebrew](https://brew.sh) to install anaconda for MacOS users.

 You are not required to use the Anaconda Distribution, only recommended, however if you choose not to please make sure you have the required packages installed and that your python installation is properly set up with your code editor.

 ## Visual Studio Code
-I will be using Visual Studio Code (VS code) as my code editor, I recommend you use it as well, but you are free to use any code editor you want.
+I will be using [Visual Studio Code](https://code.visualstudio.com) (VS code) as my code editor, I recommend you use it as well, but you are free to use any code editor you want.
 You can install it from their website.
 The reasons why I recommend it is due to its integration with GitHub, it wonderful extensions as well as it ability to co-edit code in a google docs style format.
 If you choose to download this I recommend the following extensions:

 |Extension| Usage |
 |---|---|